hemantgit/integration-service-exercise-01/README.md

 ## Prerequisites
 You must have a CXP project configured in your machine before performing this exercise.
 If you do not have one, please follow the instructions on the following site: https://my.backbase.com/docs/how-to-guides/getting-your-first-launchpad-based-portal-set-up/

+You must have the Training Server up and running.
+Here you can find the github page for the training-server project: https://github.com/Backbase/training-server

 ### Installation & Configuration

 - Copy **integration-service-exercise-01** into the **services** folder of your project.
 You can use the git command to clone the project: ```git clone https://github.com/marciofk/integration-service-exercise-01.git```